department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/eligibility.md

 #### Get more information

+We offer:

-We offer opportunities to get training and practical hands-on work experience at the same time through these programs:
+- **Opportunities to get training and practical hands-on work experience at the same time** through programs like:
-- **VR&E Special Employer Incentives (SEI) program** for eligible Veterans who face challenges getting a job.
+  - **The VR&E Special Employer Incentives (SEI) program** for eligible Veterans who face challenges getting a job.
 [Download the SEI program fact sheet](https://benefits.va.gov/BENEFITS/factsheets/vocrehab/SpecialEmployerIncentive.pdf).
-- **VR&E Non-Paid Work Experience (NPWE) program** for eligible Veterans and Servicemembers who have an established career goal and learn easily in a hands-on environment—or are having trouble getting a job due to lack of work experience.
+  - **The VR&E Non-Paid Work Experience (NPWE) program** for eligible Veterans and Servicemembers who have an established career goal and learn easily in a hands-on environment—or are having trouble getting a job due to lack of work experience.
 [Download the NPWE program fact sheet](https://benefits.va.gov/BENEFITS/factsheets/vocrehab/Non-paidWorkExperience.pdf).

-We offer other employment resources for Servicemembers and Veterans.
+- **Other employment resources for Servicemembers and Veterans**.
 [Learn about the other VA employment resources](/employment/job-seekers/employment-support/).

-VR&E employment coordinators, located at our VA regional offices and many of our out-based locations can help you access the employment services available to you.
-[Find an employment coordinator near you](https://www.benefits.va.gov/vocrehab/).
+- **VR&E employment coordinators**—located at our VA regional offices and many of our out-based locations—who can help you access the employment services available to you.
+To find an employment coordinator near you, visit the VR&E section of VA.gov and look under "Resources."
+[Go to VR&E on VA.gov](https://www.benefits.va.gov/vocrehab/).

-Find out if our counselors can help you transition from military to college life.
+- **Counselors to help you transition from military to college life**.
 [Learn about VetSuccess on Campus](/employment/vocational-rehab-and-employment/vetsuccess/).

-Connect with more resources outside VA that can help you in your job search.
+- **Links to more resources outside VA that can help you in your job search**.
 [See our list of external resources](/employment/vocational-rehab-and-employment/external-resources/).